 Statistically speaking, only about 16% of all the people who visit a website will ever read through a single article.
 So for every 100 people who see your content, about 16 will engage with it.
 The rest will skim for a paragraph or two and leave.

-This isn’t a web exclusive problem either.
+That isn’t a web-exclusive problem either.
 Most people just don’t read much.
-Roughly 90% of people never finish reading books, blog posts or articles.
+Roughly 90% of people never finish reading books, blog posts, or articles.
 This website content guide will help you create content that people will want to read.

-In addition, only about 2-5% of the average site’s visitors will ever do any sort of business with the owner of the website.
-This could be ordering a product, hiring someone for a service, or purchasing something through an affiliate link.
+Also, only about 2-5% of the average site’s visitors will ever do any sort of business with the website owner.
+That could be ordering a product, hiring someone for a service, or purchasing something through an affiliate link.

-These statistics may sound scary when you think about it.
-You’re probably wondering how anyone can ever run a successful website if so few visitors ever buy anything or even read the content.
+These statistics may sound scary when you think about it, and you’re probably wondering how anyone can ever run a successful website if so few visitors ever buy anything or even read the content.

 How to Create Content That Gets Read

-Not everything that gets written, gets read.
+Not everything that gets written gets read.
 A large number of blog posts, articles, and even books go unnoticed.
-When content is ignored, it’s usually due to the reason that the writer failed to engage potential readers.
+When content is ignored, it’s usually because the writer failed to engage potential readers.
 Something about their work didn’t seem exciting or interesting enough for people to want to read it.

 If you want to get noticed, you have to relate to your readers and put their needs first.